karx/kaaroClip/README.md

-## Intermd Jump thoughts
+## Intermd Jump thoughts || OLD
-* Complete/Add Auth flow Twitch
+* Complete/Add Auth flow Twitch || Done
-* then Test the APIs
+* then Test the APIs|| Done
-* add adding webc of kaaro-clip to DOM
+* add adding webc of kaaro-clip to DOM || Done
-* their Calls
+* their Calls || Done

+## Updates
+* Game Fetch Row on Top
+Shows top 20 Games as of the instant of opening this site.
+Click on a Game to fetch top clips on the day.

+* Clips are colored based on Broadcaster.
+Clips from same broadcaster would always be of same color.
+We have used a color palet of 12, so many collitions